adobe/pardon/packages/core/src/modules/README.md

 ### import "pardon/runtime"

-Provides the method for initializing the pardon systems.
+Provides the method for initializing the pardon systems, for integrating the pardon runtime into other environments.

 ### import "pardon/loader"

 (internal, do not use directly.)

-Used internally for initializing the system, needs to be its own artifact.
+Used internally for initializing the system, this needs to be its own artifact especially when running on older versions of node.

 repackaging: build this to "./loader.js" for runtime access.

 ### import "pardon/formats"

-Provides the pardon formats without the rest of the runtime, (easier to consume in front-end code than the entire pardon api.)
+Provides the pardon formats (https, kv, curl) without the rest of the runtime.

-The exports are also provided in "api".
+This import is safe for front-end / non-node environments.

 ### import "pardon/utils"